seqan/seqan3/doc/tutorial/search/index.md

 | seqan3::search_result::reference_id()        | \copybrief seqan3::search_result::reference_id()        |
 | seqan3::search_result::reference_begin_pos() | \copybrief seqan3::search_result::reference_begin_pos() |

 Note that the cursor is not included in the a hit by default.
-If you are trying to access that information an exception will be thrown.
+If you are trying to access that information, an exception will be thrown.
 The cursor is an advanced data structure that will not be covered in this tutorial but note that you con configure the result of the search with the output configuration (see seqan3::search_cfg::output).